 For nearly 8 years after receiving my degree in electrical engineering from the University of Colorado, I worked for the Ampex Corporation, the company that invented the video tape recorder.
 During most of that time I was a test engineer, developing test procedures and designing test interface equipment for their professional audio products.
 I wrote all of the test procedures for the electronic sub-assemblies (as well as the final system test) for the ATR-100, which was the last major innovation in analog audio tape recorders.
 I also did some engineering work on the production testing of Ampex professional video recording equipment.

 My main goal as transmitter supervisor was to never go off the air (and I remember nearly every minute of those rare times when we were off the air).
 In spite of constant severe lightning strikes to the towers on top of the mountain, we were on the air almost continuously during the decades that I worked there.
 When we had only an old 1959 model RCA transmitter (and no backup transmitter) there were some problems with the old transmitter in the summer of 1980 due to volcanic ash from the May 1980 eruption of Mt.
 Saint Helens.
 The volcanic ash caused high voltage breakdowns across the old porcelain high-voltage insulators.
-The only other television "off-the-air" times were an hour of down time due to a severe lightning storm in 1981, (before I got the extensive lightning protection and grounding systems installed) and on Christmas day of 1982, due to a generator failure during a power outage.
+The only other television "off-the-air" times were an hour of down time due to a severe lightning storm in 1981, (before I got the extensive lightning protection and grounding systems installed) and on Christmas day of 1982, due to a generator failure during a power outage in a snowstorm.
 After that, there were only two outages of less than an hour due to a "baseball switch" getting jammed.

 I have a very large amount of scientific information on the futurescience.com web site on the subject of nuclear electromagnetic pulse.
 I have been editing some books related to electromagnetic pulse.